Huun-Huur-Tu: Collaboration

 Since the group's inception, Huun Huur Tu has collaborated with musicians from many genres, such as Frank Zappa, Johnny "Guitar" Watson, the Kodo drummers, The Moscow Art Trio, the Kronos Quartet, The Chieftains and Bulgarian women's singing group, Angelite.
 Their recording "Eternal" is a collaborative effort with underground electronic musician, Carmen Rizzo.
 Huun Huur Tu appeared on three songs on Bahamut, the debut of New York-based blues group Hazmat Modine.
 In January 2010, Hazmat Modine also announced plans to record with Huun Huur Tu again.

 In popular culture

 Huun-Huur-Tus Radik Tülüsh song "Oskus Urug" was featured in the American television series Fargos third-season episode "The Law of Vacant Places" and "Prayer" from the 1994 album The Orphan's Lament was featured in fifth-season episode "The Paradox of Intermediate Transactions".
-In 2001, several of Huun-Hur-Tu's songs were featured on the soundtrack of Atanarjuat: The Fast Runner, a 2001 Cannes Winner.
+In 2001, several of Huun-Huur-Tu's songs were featured on the soundtrack of Atanarjuat: The Fast Runner, a 2001 Cannes Winner.